 Where?- All youth practices will be held at The Bolles School (7400 San Jose Blvd, 32217).

 When?- Track and field will be on Monday and Wednesday nights from 6:00pm-7:00pm.
 Distance running will be on Tuesday and Thursday nights from 6:00pm-7:00pm.
-Spring youth training will run from January 24th until April 14st.
+Spring youth training will run from the 1st week of February until the 3rd week of April.

 Cost?- Just $325 for the entire spring period!